 Invasive species are a significant threat to native forests.
 Burnaby's 2009 and 2019 invasive plant inventories included more than 22,000 observations of invasive species.
-Himalayan blackberry, English ivy, cherry laurel, knotweed species and English holly account for more than half of all invasive observations.
+Himalayan blackberry (Rubus armeniacus), English ivy (Hedera helix), cherry laurel (Prunus laurocerasus), knotweed species (Polygonum spp.) and English holly (llex aquifolium) account for more than half of all invasive observations.
 Over 600 sites were found with knotweed species.
 The City has an invasive species removal program for parks and public lands.
 However, invasive species are also prevalent on private land and require the cooperation of private property owners to effectively manage and prevent their spread throughout the city.
-Figure 4-14 illustrates the relative abundance of invasive species inventoried in Burnaby.
+Figure 4-16 illustrates the relative abundance of invasive species inventoried in Burnaby.

 Several existing and emerging pests and pathogens threaten Burnaby's urban forest.
-Additionally, climate change may alter the dynamics between native pests and their hosts; as warmer winters and summers facilitate faster pest development and reproduction, drought and extreme heat stress trees, making them more susceptible to pest attacks and disease infections.
+Additionally, climate change may alter the CITY OF BURNABY | URBAN FOREST STRATEGY dynamics between native pests and their hosts; as warmer winters and summers facilitate faster pest development and reproduction, drought and extreme heat stress trees, making them more susceptible to pest attacks and disease infections.

-Figure 4-14.
+Figure 4-16.
 Invasive species hotspots on Burnaby public lands.

 The Province of BC conducts annual aerial forest health surveys to assess damage.
-In 2021 British Columbia reported a nearly 50% increase in defoliation-related damage, with a record-setting western hemlock looper outbreak.
-Douglas-fir beetle has also been a growing concern.
+In 2021 British Columbia reported a nearly 50% increase in defoliation-related damage, with a record-setting western hemlock looper (Lambdina fiscellaria lugubrosa) outbreak.
+Douglas-fir beetle (Dendroctonus pseudotsugae) has also been a growing concern.
 Burnaby was spared significant impact from the hemlock looper outbreak; however, climate change impacts could make Burnaby's forests more susceptible to pest and disease impacts.